Porshia96/sql-excel-project/README.md

 # sql-excel-project

-This project demonstrates how I created database tables using SQL and exported/visualized them in Excel.
+This project demonstrates how I created a database, tables using SQL and exported/visualized them in Excel.

 ## Steps
 - Created tables in SQL (Customers and sales)